Lands of Borland, Barony of Cumnock: The castle and estate

 The castle or fortified manor house lay on an area of slightly raised ground between the old Borland Smithy (East Borland Farm) and Borland Mill.
 No remains are visible on the site as the farmer removed the remaining walls previous to 1855, although some of the foundations although stones are still sometimes struck during ploughing and part of the old moat was visible in the 19th century situated close to the Borland Burn that was ideally located to fill it.
-The farmer in 1855 referred to it as Borland House however it is recorded as a ruined castle on several maps up until 1821.
+The farmer in 1855 referred to it as Borland House, but it is recorded as a ruined castle on several maps up until 1821.

 Close to the castle site is the sand and gravel hillock known as the Castle Hill or Knowe.
 Several gravel pits have obscured what may have been a moat and this site could have been the site of a fort or a castle mound.

-In 1939 archaeological excavations revealed a wood lined shaft in the north-west side of the sandpit and a fragment of a Medieval jug was discovered within, raising the suggestion that this site had been used as a kitchen-refuse dump for Borland Castle.
+In 1939 archaeological excavations revealed a wood lined shaft in the north-west side of the sandpit and a fragment of a medieval jug was discovered within, raising the suggestion that this site had been used as a kitchen-refuse dump for Borland Castle.

 The kitchen of East Borland Farm holds a stone located over the fireplace, presently hidden under interior decoration, that was recovered from the old castle and carved upon it are to the left the initials H. M. and on the right M. H. with the date 1677 in the centre.
 This relic is roughly three foot long and six inches in height.
 These initials are those of Hugh Montgomerie of Prestwickshaws and his bride Margaret Hamilton.

 Various other names are recorded including Burland, Boirlandis, Boirdland, Borlandis and Brodland.

 In 1611 Towlach, Garlaffen and Sandochhill were part of the Lands of Borland within the Barony of Cumnock.
 At the time of Hugh Hamilton the Lands of Borland consisted of the following properties that were inherited by his grand-daughter Margaret Hamilton in 1699 and formed her dowry:- Borland, Sannochhill, Smidieland, Rhyderstoun, Netherton, Midton, Watson, Borland Head, Borland Muir, Stay, Calloch Hill and Roddinghead.

 Borland Mill may have been the mill of the Lands of Borland and is shown as the Smithy Mill in 1832, otherwise the Borland name is used.
 Being fed by the Black Loch it would have had a reliable water supply.